etoMvom/masterThesis/README.md

 ## 📘 Overview

 This project explores the use of deep learning for classifying biomedical abstracts, primarily from PubMed, into disease-related categories.
-Given the domain-specific complexity of biomedical language, models such as **LSTM**, **GRU**, and **attention mechanisms** are employed to extract meaningful temporal and semantic information from scientific texts.
+Given the domain-specific complexity of biomedical language, models such as **LSTM**, **GRU**, and **attention mechanism** (soft-attention) is employed to extract meaningful temporal and semantic information from scientific texts.
 The study emphasizes both **binary and multiclass classification tasks**, with a focus on the role of **pretrained embeddings** and **resampling techniques** to address class imbalance.

 ---